FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-10-10-custom-domain.md

 6. Click "ADD NEW RECORD".

-7. Select NS Record from the dropdown.
+7. Select "NS Record" from the dropdown.

 8. Enter the subdomain you want to use (for example: "play" will redirect "play.example.com").
 Enter "@" if you don't want any subdomain.